Entries by

 It’s All About the Shell

 What makes a turtle a turtle?
 There are a few other things that differentiate turtles from their reptile relatives, but, really, it’s all about the shell.
-A turtle’s shell is made up of expanded ribs that have fused together into bone plates.
-The ribs give the shell its shape and are fused into the bone […]
+A turtle’s shell is […]

 No Breathing Necessary

 Take a deep breath in and hold it.
 Keep holding it.
 How long can you go without breathing?
-Humans, and most other vertebrates, can survive only a few minutes without oxygen.
-Turtles need to breathe air just like us but, thanks to unique and remarkable physiology, they can hold their breath a really, really long […]
+Humans, and most other vertebrates, can survive only a few minutes without […]

 Rescuing Anoles

 We get a call or two every year about an anole found here in northeastern New York.
-Green anoles (Anolis carolinensis) are native to the Southeast and brown anoles (Anolis sagrei) are native to Cuba and the Bahamas, although they have invaded the same range as green anoles and are now widely found there.
-The […]
+Green anoles (Anolis carolinensis) are native to the Southeast and brown anoles (Anolis […]

 The Earliest Turtles

 Thanks to good fossil records, we know that turtles are some of the oldest vertebrates on Earth.
-They made their appearance during the late Triassic period, about 250 million years ago.
-They are part of the reptile family that includes crocodilians (alligators and crocodiles), who are their closest relatives, the dinosaurs, who they lived alongside, […]
+They made their appearance during the late Triassic period, about 250 million years […]